 Every new venture begins this way.
 Filled with excitement; you feel invincible and unstoppable.
 You are “green” with a shade of naivety, yet to deal with any major challenges or opposition.

 This is where doubt creeps in.
 You’re more informed and gaining more experience, and you encounter information that conflicts with your plans.

 As your pessimism grows, the mental struggle and doubt leads to fear.
 You begin to procrastinate as a coping mechanism.
 Your self-discipline and willpower become paralyzed.

-3. Crises of Meaning.
+3. Crises of Meaning

 This stage is crucial for editing your personal narrative.
 It’s the stage where Wilson implemented the intervention for the students.
 They experienced academic challenges in the “informed pessimism” stage and internalized the negative feedback, convincing themselves they were intellectually sub-par.

-4. Crash and Burn (without editing).
+4. Crash and Burn (failure to edit)

 If you fail to edit your narrative and reinterpret the negative information, no amount of motivation, willpower, or self-discipline will pull you through the “crises of meaning.”
 A negative script dictating your life will only lead to failure and perpetual struggle.
 Your unedited story will lead you to crash and burn.